Where We Be

 Twelve or thirteen hours of sleep was enough to repair a lot of the damage we’d done to

-we went to Chipotle’s.
+to Chipotle’s.
 It felt like Sunday even though it was Labor Day Monday.
-It was
+It was another brilliant day

 [Note: I did the Longs Peak hike on my own back in 1996.
 Here’s the entry for that hike.]